Buta (ornament)

-In Asian ornament the boteh motifs are typically placed in orderly rows, though especially in India they may appear in a pattern in a variety of sizes, colours, and orientations, which is also characteristic of European paisley patterns.
+In Asian ornament, the boteh motifs are typically placed in orderly rows, though especially in India they may appear in a pattern in a variety of sizes, colours, and orientations, which is also characteristic of European paisley patterns.

-Some design scholars believe the boteh is the convergence of a stylized floral spray and a cypress tree: a Zoroastrian symbol of life and eternity.
+Scholars believe the boteh is the convergence of a stylized floral spray and a cypress tree: a Zoroastrian symbol of life and eternity.
 The "bent" cedar is also a sign of strength and resistance but modesty.
-The floral motif was originated in the Sassanid dynasty and later in the Safavid dynasty of Persia (1501–1736), and was a major textile pattern in Iran during the Qajar and Pahlavi dynasties.
+The floral motif originated in the Sasanian Empire and was later used in the Safavid Empire, and was a major textile pattern in Iran during the Qajar and Pahlavi eras.
 In these periods, the pattern was used to decorate royal regalia, crowns, and court garments, as well as textiles used by the general population.
 Persian and Central Asian designs usually range the motifs in orderly rows, with a plain background.

 Uses

-The motifs can still be found on Persian carpets, Azerbaijani rugs, kalaghai shawls and textiles, paintings of decorative-applied arts of Greater Iran and also in decorations of architectural monuments.
+The motifs can still be found on Persian carpets, Azerbaijani rugs, kalaghai shawls and textiles, paintings of decorative-applied arts of Greater Iran and also in decorations of Persian architectural monuments.

 It is woven using gold or silver threads on silk or other high quality textiles for gifts, for weddings and special occasions.
 In Iran and Uzbekistan, its use goes beyond clothing, with paintings, jewelry, frescoes, curtains, tablecloths, quilts, carpets, garden landscaping, and pottery also sporting the boteh design.
 In Uzbekistan the most frequently found item featuring the design is the traditional doʻppi caps.

 In Tamil Nadu the manga maalai (mango necklace) with matching earrings is a traditional feature of bharathanatyam dance.

 It is a prominent design in Kanchipuram saris.
-It has sometimes been associated with Hinduism.

-Patterns and ornaments of buta motifs can be found on Azerbaijani rugs, kalaghai and textiles, paintings of decorative-applied arts of Azerbaijan and also in decorations of architectural monuments.
-This motif is considered as the most ancient among all national ornaments of Azerbaijan.
-There are many printed items decorated only with buta.

-Buta is displayed in the emblem of the 2012 FIFA U-17 Women's World Cup, which was held in Azerbaijan.
-It is also the mascot of Buta Airways.